pabloalbert1980/relative-strength/README.md

 ## Known Issues

 - Close prices from Yahoo Finance are not always split-adjusted.
-If a stock had a recent split, its RS value may be temporarily off until the data normalizes.
+If a stock had a recent split, its RS value may be temporarily off.
+- Short interest (`ShortFloatPct`) is updated by Yahoo Finance twice a month — may lag other sources like Finviz.
+- `Float` may be missing for some small-cap stocks.
-- Occasionally 1-2 tickers per run may be skipped due to Yahoo rate limiting.
-This has no meaningful impact on the overall percentile distribution.
+- Occasionally 1–2 tickers per run are skipped due to Yahoo rate limiting.
+No meaningful impact on percentile distribution.

 ---